-The Resource Room is a classroom designed to be a resource for staff, students and the school community who may need extra supports in a subject area.
+The Learning Support Program is designed to be a resource for staff, students and the school community who may need extra resources or support in a particular subject area.

-Our Special Education Resource teachers are Ms. Hoffman (junior students) Mr. Huber (senior students).
-They lead the learning in the Resource room and assists teachers in adapting and modifying the curriculum, the learning environment and/or the instructional strategies to help ensure your success.
-Mr. Huber is trained to administer formal assessments to help determine what kind of educational program would benefit a student.
+Our Learning Support Teacher is Ms. Hoffman.
+She leads the learning in the Resource Room and assists teachers in adapting and modifying the curriculum, the learning environment and/or the instructional strategies to help ensure their success.
+Ms. Hoffman is trained to administer formal assessments to help determine what kind of educational program would benefit a student.
 Educational Associates are available to assist students in or out of the classroom, as needed.